Teradata/stacki/common/src/foundation/python/UpdatingPython.md

 ### Setup a sles 11 build environment.

 Build a sles11 backend (maybe you should use stacki for this!), based off of develop (so, not with the python version change yet).
-Include the SLES11 SDK.
+Include the SLES11 SDK and OS-Updates.
+Install the openssl that ships with OS-Updates. `zypper install -y curl-openssl1`

 ## build the new foundation python

+Copy in the stacki source code with the new python branch and cd to it.

 Sles11 has issues with old TLS.
 We have a caching proxy setup for pip to get around this.
-Create an /etc/pip.conf to point to our cache:

-/etc/pip.conf:
+Copy the pip.conf with our mirror to use it in the sles11 build host:

+`cp sles/src/stack/images/SLES/sles11/11sp3/pip.conf /etc/pip.conf`

+> in case this file disappears or moves, here's it's contents:

 ```
 [global]